(Last updated: 3/9/2021)

 7. Eat a healthy diet.

 Your body is your temple.
-Use fuel that will benefit your entire reproductive system.
+Use fuel that will benefit your entire system.
+Eating healthy is also a good way to reduce stress that is sadly often a part of the fertility journey in your 40s.

 8. Remain hydrated.